Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Charlotte Stats and Trends

+- Charlotte has played 11 games, with five wins against the spread.

-- The 49ers have covered the spread once this season when underdogs by 10 points or more (in three chances).
+- The 49ers have been underdogs by 9.5 points or more three times this year and covered the spread once.

-- Charlotte's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Charlotte's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Charlotte is 4-2-1 against the spread and 5-2 overall in games when it scores more than 27.0 points.
+- When Charlotte puts up more than 27 points, it is 4-2-1 against the spread and 5-2 overall.

-- The 49ers have turned the ball over 16 times this season, four more turnovers than the Monarchs have forced (12).
+- This year the 49ers have turned the ball over 16 times, four more than the Monarchs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.